PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/index.md

+# Motivatin
+I created the Pythonic Thoughts Snippets series out of the need to share my connection with the code I write, how my vision and style evolve, how my mindset for code writing shapes with time in a continuous quest towards writing more maintainable, easy to read, robust and beautiful code.
+I hope you find these little articles of interest and also share your comments.
+These posts are the result of many online and book readings, discussions with others and hours spent staring at the code.
+Please consider I am not a purely computational person, I am a biochemist passionate about coding that have learnt my way through this beautiful discipline. - Joao M.C.
+Teixeira, 2019.

 # Parameter Validation on Class Creation

 This post serves as tutorial, question to the audience and challenge.
 I will explain how I solved the problem but I am yet far to be sure about the most correct and Pythonic way to address this question.